google/proto-lens/proto-lens-tutorial/person/README.md

-# Person Example Setup
+# Person Example

+In this section we will go through how to setup a package with a simple definition of a Person via a `.proto` file.

 ## Tutorial: Setting up a basic package
 In this tutorial we are gonna visit how to set up proto-lens and all its goodness.
 To get all the good stuff we are going to stick with `master` branch of `proto-lens`, so there is gonna be a few extra steps involved.
 If you want to follow along rather than pull the repo here are the steps.

 ### Setup

 I am going to use `stack` and `hpack` to set things up.
-So heeeeerrrrrreeeee weeeeee go:
+So here we go:

 #### 1. Create a new stack project

-`stack new proto-playground simple-hpack && cd proto-playground`
+`stack new person simple-hpack && cd person`

 #### 2. Setup proto

 Now we have our top level project we are going to create a `proto` package inside:
 `stack new proto simple-hpack`

-We will setup the stuff in the project first before coming back to `proto-playground`.
+We will setup the stuff in the project first before coming back to `person`.
 In our `proto/src` directory we will remove `Main.hs` and replace it with a `person.proto` file with the following contents:

 ```protobuf
 syntax="proto3";